pgRouting/workshop/docs/source/chapters/SQLfunction.rst

 .. image:: /images/chapter7/ch7-e7.png
   :width: 300pt
-  :alt: From Venue to Brewry show azimuth
+  :alt: From Venue to hotel show azimuth

-.. rubric:: From the Venue to the Brewry, calculate the azimuth in degrees.
+.. rubric:: From the Venue to the hotel, calculate the azimuth in degrees.

+* The vehicle is going from the Venue at ``252643343``
-* The vehicle is going from vertex ``61350413`` to vertex ``61479912``.
+* The vehicle is going to the hotel at ``302057309``.
 * Get the ``seq``, ``name``, ``cost``, ``azimuth`` in degrees and the ``geomtery``
 * The geometry of the route path in human readable form & binary form